mjuenema/python-librenmsapi/README.md

 **librenmsapi** is Python client library for the [LibreNMS API](https://docs.librenms.org/API/).

+WARNING: This project is in its very early stages and lots of things may change!

 The Python code (``librenmsapi.py``) is auto-generated from the Markdown files for the LibreNMS API documentation.
 It should therefore be complete, assuming that the LibreNMS API documentation is complete.